• sustainable agriculture, tropical agriculture, Chitose Strawberry, Chitose Agriculture

 Current status

-We produce Chitose Strawberries at our own farm in Cameron Highland, Malaysia and sell them at hotels, cake shops and restaurants in Singapore.
+We produce CHITOSE strawberries and CHITOSE vegetables at our own farm in Cameron Highland, Malaysia and sell them at hotels, cake shops and restaurants in Malaysia and Singapore.
 We also sell them at local supermarkets and departmental stores to let the consumers know about CHITOSE’s quality and agriculture.
 We are currently trying to produce other strawberry strains, technical transfer and contract culture for local farmers who have the same aim as us.

 Locations